-Join Maxim Jago for an in-depth discussion in this video Importing media files, part of Up and Running with Premiere Pro CS6.
+Join Maxim Jago for an in-depth discussion in this video Importing media files, part of Learning Premiere Pro CS6.

 So here we are inside of Premiere Pro, we're in a regular project and we're ready to import some media files.
 Now just for the record when you import anything to Premiere Pro, you're not actually copying the media files anywhere.
 Premiere Pro leaves the files where they are on the hard drive and just makes a link to them inside your project file.
 Essentially there are two ways for you to Import aside from capturing from tape.
 One is to just double-click here on the Project panel or right-click and Choose Import, or go to the File menu and Choose Import they're all exactly the same thing.

 And browse to any kinds of files that are whole files, whole media files.
 Let's have a go at that first of all.
 I'm going to double-click here, and in my footage drive in my media folder, I've got video assets, and inside my video assets folder, I've got various kinds of media.
 I'm going to browse into this Dan Whitehouse folder.
 We've got some lovely media here, thats part of a music video I made for Dan Whitehouse.
 Let me just select these clips.I'm just lassoing them and I'm going to click open.